Using esbuild Transform API for TypeScript Stripping

-The transform method in esbuild’s JavaScript API provides a lightweight, synchronous or asynchronous pathway for stripping TypeScript syntax without invoking full dependency resolution or bundling.
-Unlike the build API, which constructs a module graph and resolves imports, transform operates strictly on isolated source strings.
-This makes it the optimal primitive for framework plugin pipelines, custom loaders, and hot-module replacement (HMR) workflows.
-For a comprehensive overview of programmatic build strategies, refer to the esbuild API and CLI for Rapid Builds documentation.
-When deployed strictly for type erasure, the API bypasses the file system, treating input as raw text that must be explicitly annotated before the lexer engages.
+The transform method provides a stateless pathway for stripping TypeScript syntax without invoking dependency resolution or bundling.
+Unlike build, which constructs a module graph and resolves imports, transform operates strictly on isolated source strings.
+This makes it the optimal primitive for framework plugin pipelines, custom loaders, and hot-module-replacement workflows.
+It bypasses the file system entirely, treating input as raw text that must be explicitly annotated before the lexer engages.

 Exact Error: Unexpected token and Loader Misconfiguration

-The most frequent failure occurs when developers invoke transform() without explicitly defining the loader property. esbuild defaults to loader: 'js', which immediately triggers one of the following errors:
+The most frequent failure occurs when developers invoke transform() without explicitly defining the loader property. esbuild defaults to loader: 'js', which immediately triggers one of the following:

-This behavior stems from the API’s design: it does not infer file extensions from input strings.
-Without an explicit type declaration in the options object, the parser defaults to strict JavaScript mode.
-Consequently, TypeScript-specific syntax such as interface, type aliases, or JSX fragments is rejected as invalid tokens.
-The parser fails at the lexical stage before any semantic analysis can occur.
+This stems from the API’s design: it does not infer file extensions from the input string.
+Without an explicit type declaration in the options object, the parser runs in strict JavaScript mode.
+TypeScript-specific syntax such as interface, type aliases, parameter annotations, or JSX fragments is then rejected as invalid tokens — at the lexical stage, before any semantic analysis.

 esbuild.transformSync('const x: string = "test";');

-- No Auto-Inference: esbuild’s programmatic API does not auto-infer file type from input string extension.
+1. No auto-inference — the API does not infer file type from the input string.

 async function stripTypes(source, filename) {